-The fixed point found in \cite{Lahoche:2018vun}, recovered in section \eqref{sectiondern} and Appendix \eqref{AppA} was such that $p\approx (-0,55, 0,003)$, $\eta\approx 0,7$ and violate the two previous conditions.
-This seems to be a strong argument in favor of a disappearance of the fixed point, which violate the Ward identities.
-However, this argument require to be careful analyzed.
+The fixed point found in \cite{Lahoche:2018vun}, recovered in section \eqref{sectiondern} and Appendix \eqref{AppA} was such that $p\approx (-0,55, 0,003)$, $\eta\approx 0,7$ and violates the two previous conditions.
+This seems to be a strong argument in favor of a disappearance of the fixed point, which violates the Ward identities.
+However, this argument requires to be carefully analyzed.
 First of all, the Ward identity is written in the symmetric phase.
-Also, the constraint depend on the choice of the regulator, except for one and two loop approximation as well, in accordance to their universality.
+Also, the constraint depends on the choice of the regulator, except for one and two loop approximation as well, in accordance to their universality.
 Then, such a statement requires a proper analysis on the influence of the regulator.
 However, the strong gap between the obtained values and the requirement of the constraint seems to indicate that this fixed point is well a spurious consequence of the lack of the Ward identity constraint.
 We keep this important discussion for a work in preparation.
-At this stage, the constraint given from corollary \eqref{corconstraint} provides us an important information for the computation of the integrals.
-Indeed, if we try to compute the integral $\mathcal{A}_{4,2}$ using approximation \eqref{defZ}, introducing a cut off on the high momenta, we get: \bea \mathcal{A}_{4,2}=(\bar{B}+a\ln(\Lambda))/Z^2. \eea The derivative with respect to $s$ then generate a factor $-2\eta \mathcal{A}_{4,2}$, having the same expected behavior in $\Lambda$ as $\bar{Z}$.
+At this stage, the constraint given from corollary \eqref{corconstraint} provides us important information for the computation of the integrals.
+Indeed, if we try to compute the integral $\mathcal{A}_{4,2}$ using approximation \eqref{defZ}, introducing a cutoff on the high momenta, we get: \bea \mathcal{A}_{4,2}=(\bar{B}+a\ln(\Lambda))/Z^2. \eea The derivative with respect to $s$ then generates a factor $-2\eta \mathcal{A}_{4,2}$, having the same expected behavior in $\Lambda$ as $\bar{Z}$.
 As a result, we generate a term $-2\eta \bar{\lambda}$, which exactly compensates the same term coming from $\dot{\lambda}/\lambda$.
-As a consequence, the leading term in $\bar{\lambda}$ writes as $\beta_{\lambda}^{(2)}=\eta^{(1)} \bar{\lambda}$, where $\eta^{(1)}$ denote the first order term in the expansion of $\eta$ in power of $\lambda$.
+As a consequence, the leading term in $\bar{\lambda}$ writes as $\beta_{\lambda}^{(2)}=\eta^{(1)} \bar{\lambda}$, where $\eta^{(1)}$ denotes the first order term in the expansion of $\eta$ in power of $\lambda$.
 From Appendix \eqref{AppA} or from a direct computation, we get $\eta^{(1)}=8\Omega_{d-1}\lambda$, implying $\beta_{\lambda}^{(2)}=8\Omega_{d-1}\lambda^2\geq 0$.
 This result is in complete violation of universality.
-Indeed, a direct calculation show that the theory is asymptotically free and $\beta_{\lambda}^{(2)}=-\eta^{(1)}\bar{\lambda}$.
-In the decomposition of $\mathcal{A}_{4,2}$, the problem come from the big logarithm term $a \ln(\Lambda)/Z^2(s)$, and especially from the dependence on $Z(s)$.
+Indeed, a direct calculation shows that the theory is asymptotically free and $\beta_{\lambda}^{(2)}=-\eta^{(1)}\bar{\lambda}$.
+In the decomposition of $\mathcal{A}_{4,2}$, the problem comes from the big logarithm term $a \ln(\Lambda)/Z^2(s)$, and especially from the dependence on $Z(s)$.
 The bound of the integration is so far from the allowed windows of momenta ensuring validity of the approximation, and the factor in front of this big logarithm does not have to depend on $s$.
 With this hypothesis, and assuming that $1/\bar{Z}\to 0$ in the continuum limit $\Lambda\to\infty$, we recover the exact result \eqref{corconstraint}.
-For this reason, we will use this approximation only for convergent integrals, and more generally whenever that these deep UV contributions are completely discarded.
+For this reason, we will use this approximation only for convergent integrals, and more generally whenever these deep UV contributions are completely discarded.
 This is the case for the integral approximations used in the reference \cite{Lahoche:2018vun}. \\

 Even to close this discussion, let us return on the expression \eqref{Zbar}.
 From renormalization conditions, $Z(s\to-\infty)=1$ and $\lambda(s\to-\infty)=\lambda_r$, we have:

 where $A_{-\infty}:=\mathcal{L}(s\to\infty)$.
 From the condition $r_{s\to-\infty}=0$, we have explicitly: